This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Quickstart for Editors

-This documentation is for new LEMDO editors.
-You may be editing a play for the general
+This documentation is for editors who are new to LEMDO.
+You may be editing a play

-LEMDO anthology (e.g., as a graduate student preparing a LEMDO edition for your thesis)
+for the general LEMDO anthology (e.g., as a graduate student preparing a LEMDO edition

 Or you may be new both to editing and to encoding.
 This page will introduce you to

-the typical workflow for editing a LEMDO edition and will direct you towards further
+the typical workflow for editing a LEMDO edition and direct you towards further documentation.

 All LEMDO editions must be marked up using the TEI-XML encoding language.
 This encoding

-captures your editorial decisions and allows your work to be processed for publication
+captures your editorial decisions and allows your work to be processed into various

-online, in PDF form, and, in some cases, as part of the printed LEMDO Hornbooks series.
-As a LEMDO editor, you will edit your edition according to your anthology’s
+LEMDO Hornbooks series.
+As a LEMDO editor, you will edit your edition according to your anthology’s editorial guidelines.
+Your edition must

 If you are encoding your own edition as well as editing it, you will want to read